 4. Choose a hand-painted design to future-proof your kitchen

-'The beauty of a hand-painted kitchen is that in time, should fashions or your taste change, it’s simple to create a new look, especially if you restrict your bold choice to one unit, like an island or dresser,' advises Jasper Middleton, design director, Middleton Bespoke.
+Painted kitchen ideas are your future.
+'The beauty of a hand-painted kitchen is that in time, should tastes change, it’s simple to create a new look with painted kitchen ideas, especially if you restrict your bold choice to one unit, like an island or dresser,' says Jasper Middleton, design director, Middleton Bespoke (opens in new tab).

 5. Use color-blocking for a more modern spin